FlynnStudios/portable-cocktail-machine/README.md

 [▶ Watch pump subsystem test](demo/pump-test.mov)

-The pump was tested separately as part of the fluid-handling development before integration into the final enclosure.
+The pump and liquid-transfer path were tested separately before integration into the final enclosure.

-This provided an early functional check of the pump and liquid-transfer subsystem independent of the complete mechanical assembly.
+This provided an early functional check of the fluid-handling subsystem independent of the complete mechanical assembly.

 ### Assembly Demonstration